 Rules of Three (Priorities) for Survival

-SHELTER - 3 hours in extreme weather without shelter, can kill -- Build a Temporary Shelter and start a fire to heat, cook, purify, boost morale.
-Make comfortable bedding for good sleep to rest the body & restore energy.
+SHELTER - 3 hours in extreme weather can kill -- Build Shelter, start a fire (heat, cook, purify, boost morale) & make bedding to rest the body.

 WATER - 3 days without water, dehydration sets in & organs shut down.
 Find, Collect or Make Fresh Water.
 Drink 1 gallon per day.

 FOOD - 3 weeks without food, physical troubles set in -- Hunt, Fish or Gather Food